nowakkamil/nowakkamil/README.md

 💬 Cambridge English C1 Advanced Certificate - Score 192

 #### Few words about me:
 I consider myself a highly diligent person who has a calling for work in the software industry.
 I have been enticed by machines from very early on, and a career as a software developer was an obvious choice for me.
 Few years of professional experience combined with formal education from top-notch universities enabled me to get a broader perspective on the software as a whole and the value of efficient teamwork.
-On a side note, I am a huge fan of functional programming, especially a declarative approach.
+On a side note, I am a huge fan of functional programming, especially a declarative approach (as stated above).

 #### Things outside of IT of which I am keen on:
 🎵 Alternative / Indie Rock\